Full characterization of biphotons with a generalized quantum interferometer: discussion

-However, in a generalized combination interferometer, the coincidence probability depends on both frequency sum and difference (see Eq.(\ref{G-Rsys-1}) and Eq.(\ref{G-Rant-1})) and has no one-to-one correspondence with $F_+$ or $F_-$ but their mixture.
-In this case, it is necessary to postprocess the coincidence data to extract the wanted information from $F_+$ and $F_-$.
-For example, in Eq.(\ref{G-Rsys-1}), one needs to get the real part of $F_+$ first that is contained in the total coincidence data.
-Because $\tau_0$ must be much larger than the inverse linewidth $1/\sigma_+$, the coincidence data containing the last two terms in Eq.(\ref{G-Rsys-1}) is well distinguished from other parts.
+However, in a generalized combination interferometer, the coincidence probability depends on both frequency sum and difference (see Eq.(\ref{G-Rsys-1}) and Eq.(\ref{G-Rant-1})) and has no one-to-one correspondence with $F_+$ or $F_-$ but rather with their combination.
+In this case, it is necessary to post-process the coincidence data to extract the desired information from $F_+$ and $F_-$.
+For example, in Eq.(\ref{G-Rsys-1}), one needs to first extract the real part of $F_+$ from the total coincidence data.
+Since $\tau_0$ must be much larger than the inverse linewidth $1/\sigma_+$, the coincidence data containing the last two terms in Eq.(\ref{G-Rsys-1}) are well distinguished from other parts.
 It is thus possible to extract the coincidence data associated with the real part of $F_+$ from the total coincidence data.
-Then by substituting the real part of $F_+$ into Eq.(\ref{G-Rsys-1}), one can indirectly obtain the real part of $F_-$.
+Then, by substituting the real part of $F_+$ into Eq.(\ref{G-Rsys-1}), the real part of $F_-$ can be indirectly obtained.
 The imaginary parts of $F_+$ and $F_-$ can be obtained in a similar manner.
-With both the real and imaginary parts of $F_+$ and $F_-$, using the reconstruction formulas defined in Eq.(\ref{f+-}), one can perform the full tomography of both $f_+$ and $f_-$ for symmetric JSA.
+With both the real and imaginary parts of $F_+$ and $F_-$, and using the reconstruction formulas defined in Eq.(\ref{f+-}), it becomes possible to perform the full tomography of both $f_+$ and $f_-$ for symmetric JSA.
 For antisymmetric JSA, the situation is analogous, where Eq.(\ref{G-Rant-1}) can be used to perform the full tomography of both $f_+$ and $f_-$.
-The difference is that one needs to extract the coincidence data associated with the real part of $F_-$ from the total coincidence data first, and then by substituting the real part of $F_-$ into Eq.(\ref{G-Rant-1}), one can indirectly obtain the real part of $F_+$.
+The main difference is the order of obtaining the real part of $F_-$ and $F_+$.